 How to Garden With 5-Gallon Buckets

-Today it’s all about how to garden with 5-gallon buckets.
-Here’s the deal, we can’t all have 1-20 acres of land, right?
-Some of us have a postage stamp-sized lot like me, some have a porch and others have a balcony.
-But I’ll bet we all love picking those homegrown fresh sweet tomatoes in the summer.
+Today, it’s all about how to garden with 5-gallon buckets.
+Here’s the deal: We can’t all have 1-20 acres of land.
+Some of us have a postage stamp-sized lot like me, some have a porch, and others have a balcony or deck.
+But I’ll bet we all love picking those fresh, sweet tomatoes in the summer.
 If you have ever had a garden, big or small, that first red tomato is gold, my friends.
-Maybe not worth as much as gold, but oh my gosh, I can smell the bacon cooking right now to go with those tomatoes to make the very best BLT!
+Maybe not worth as much as gold, but I can smell the bacon cooking right now to go with those tomatoes to make the very best BLT!

-In my neighborhood, very few people have a garden.
+In most neighborhoods, very few people have a garden.
 In my humble opinion, I’m not sure they love to garden as much as I do.
-I love getting my hands in the soil of the earth and experimenting with what I can grow in the desert.
-The good thing about living in Southern Utah, I can have two gardens if I plan ahead.
-I start seedlings inside while my garden is coming to an end outside.
-Now, I also have to cover the tomatoes with garden shade cloth to help modify the temperatures.
-This is the product I have used, Garden Shade Cloth.
-With that being said, I think it’s important to grow your own food whether inside, in a yard, in a bucket, or in a raised garden bed.
+I love getting my hands in the earth’s soil and experimenting with what I can grow in my area.
+The good thing about our time in Southern Utah is that I could have two gardens if I planned.
+I started seedlings inside while my garden was coming to an end outside.
+I had to cover the tomatoes with garden shade cloth to help modify the temperatures.
+This is the product I have used: Garden Shade Cloth.
+I think it’s essential to try and grow some of your food, whether inside, in a yard, in a bucket, or a raised garden bed.

 Updating Post Today

-I’m updating this post today because as you know I have moved to Northern Utah where it’s much cooler.
-We’re getting closer to obtaining our home permit to build, but gardening may be put on hold once again.
-This is so frustrating to me because I love to garden and harvest fresh food daily.
-It’s been rough waiting and the price of food continues to rise.
-When I go to the grocery store I’m shocked each time I see the prices of eggs (if you can get them), milk, and of course meat.
+I’m updating this post today because, as you know, I have moved to Northern Utah, where it’s cooler.
+We’re getting closer to gardening time, which may be put on hold as I deal with some health issue.
+This is frustrating because I love to garden and harvest fresh food daily.
+It’s been rough waiting, and food prices continue to rise.
+When I go to the grocery store, I’m shocked each time I see the prices of eggs (if you can get them), milk, and meat.

-I’ll be visiting the Farmer’s Markets this year to get homegrown veggies and fruits.
+I’ll visit the Farmer’s Markets this year to get homegrown veggies and fruits.
 Life is so good!

 Why Plant Fruit and Vegetables in 5-Gallon Buckets?

 You may be thinking, what in the world, why would I use a 5-gallon bucket to garden?
-Well, besides not having the space for an outdoor garden, there are a variety of benefits to using 5-gallon buckets.
+Besides not having the space for an outdoor garden, there are various benefits to using 5-gallon buckets.
 Here are just a few:

 1. You don’t need a huge backyard.
 You can grow food whether you have a backyard or not.
-In fact, you can even set these buckets right on your front porch or deck.
+You can even set these buckets right on your front porch or deck.

 2. It saves space.
 You still get plenty of food, but the buckets save space in your yard or another growing spot.

 3. Plants don’t get trampled.
-I don’t know about you, but when I had little ones running around, someone would seem to always trample something.
+I don’t know about you, but when I had little ones or pets running around, someone always seems to trample something.

 4. They prevent rabbits and other small animals from eating your food.
-Although they could probably figure out how to get up in your plants, having them higher than ground level deters quite a bit of nibbling.
+Although they could probably figure out how to get up in your plants, having them higher than ground level deters a lot of nibbling.

 5. No poor soil.
-When you put plants in a bucket, you know the potting soil is good for growing.
-And, you don’t have to deal with nasty weeds.
+When you put plants in a bucket, you know the potting soil is suitable for growing because you put the potting soil in the bucket.
+And you don’t have to deal with as many nasty weeds.

 6. The buckets are portable.
-If you notice your tomato plants aren’t getting enough sun, you can simply pick the bucket up and move it to a better location.
+If you notice your tomato plants aren’t getting enough sun or you need a better drainage location, you can pick the bucket up and move it to a better place.

 5-Gallon Bucket Gardening Cons

 As stated above, there are a lot of benefits to gardening using a 5-gallon bucket.
-However, I do think it is important to note that there are also a few cons.
-Because the plants are in buckets, you may have to pay more attention to the plants than you would if they were planted in the ground.
-Here are the few cons that I found to bucket gardening:
+However, it is essential to note that there are also a few cons.
+Because the plants are in buckets, you may have to pay more attention to them than you would if planted in the ground.
+Here are a few cons that I found to bucket gardening:

 1. You have to water more often.
 Make sure you water your plants regularly.
-The roots can’t dig into the ground to find more water if they are thirsty and need more moisture.
+If they’re thirsty and need more moisture, the roots can’t dig into the ground to find more water.
 You do have to be careful not to overwater them.
-Having some drainage holes at the bottom of the bucket can help.
+Having some drainage holes at the bottom of your bucket can help.
+You also need to consider drainage material at the bottom of the bucket, like small rocks, so the drainage holes don’t get clogged.

 2. The soil has to be replenished and amended.
 The soil in the bucket can’t replenish its nutrients as it would be able to in the ground.
-Each time you plant new plants, you will need to replenish and amend the soil with nutrients.
-Be careful when fertilizing to make sure you don’t apply too much fertilizer and burn the plants.
-Using a compost pile and applying the compost material is a more gentle approach that also eliminates the use of a bunch of chemicals.
+You must replenish and amend the soil with nutrients each time you plant new plants.
+Be careful when fertilizing to ensure you don’t apply too much fertilizer and burn the plants.
+Using a compost pile and applying the compost material is a more gentle approach that eliminates the use of many chemicals.

 3. There’s a cost to materials.
-Obviously, you may need to buy seeds to grow a garden anywhere, but buckets cost a bit more than just planting in your yard due to the cost of the buckets and the purchased potting soil.
-I suggest using food-grade buckets that are safer but could cost a little more.
+You may need to buy seeds to grow a garden anywhere, but buckets cost a bit more than just planting in your yard due to the cost of the buckets and the purchased potting soil.
+I suggest using safer food-grade buckets that could cost a little more.

 How to Garden With 5-Gallon Buckets

 Not everyone has a plot of land they can use to plant a garden.
-With that being said, there are plenty of ways you can still grow your own food!
-Instead of digging up your yard, you can use 5-gallon buckets to plant a variety of plants and you may find you have plenty of room to place a bucket planter where it gets the needed sun.
+That said, you can still grow your food in plenty of ways!
+Instead of digging up your yard, you can use 5-gallon buckets to plant various vegetable plants that many people call container plants.
+You may find plenty of room to place a bucket planter where it gets the needed sun and has access to a handy hose.

 • 5-Gallon Buckets (food grade and BPA-Free)